Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Climate

 Most of the climate in the USA isn’t suitable for growing coffee.
-The coffee plant requires a tropical climate, prevalent in regions closer to the equator—the zone known as the “Bean Belt.”
+The coffee plant requires a tropical climate, prevalent in regions closer to the equator, known as the “bean belt” or “coffee belt.”

 The temperatures must not fluctuate too much, even throughout the day and night.
-The plant also doesn’t like direct sunlight, so it’s important to shade the plant from the sun.
+The plant also doesn’t like direct sunlight, so it's essential to shade it from the sun.

 And it's not enough for the area to be warm: it must not be susceptible to frost and should resist large-scale pest invasions.